GNSSOEM/UM980_RPI_Hat_RtkBase/README.md

 + Complete [documentation](./ELT_RTKBase_v1.6.0_EN.pdf) with lots of pictures
 + Zeroconfig VPN by [Tailscale](https://tailscale.com)
 + System update & upgrade by buttom in the web-interface
++ Indication of disconnections with the NTRIP server in the web interface.

 ## License:
 UM980_RPI_Hat_RtkBase is licensed under AGPL 3 (see [LICENSE](./LICENSE) file).